dtcenter/METexpress/scripts/matsMetaDataForApps/README_METADATA.md

 ## To run the metadata scripts subsequent times (such as from the crontab):

-Set the python path to your run directory
-(e.g.    `export PYTHONPATH="/home/metexpress/scripts"`).
+- Set the python path to your run directory (e.g. `export PYTHONPATH="/home/metexpress/scripts"`).
-Run the scripts from the command line.
-You will need to pass in the path to your .my.cnf file and the URL where METexpress will be available as arguments.
-(e.g.    `/home/metexpress/scripts/metexpress/MEmetadata_update.py -c /home/metexpress/.my.cnf -u <metexpress_url>`).
+- Run the scripts from the command line.
+You will need to pass in the path to your .my.cnf file and the URL where METexpress is available as arguments. (e.g. `/home/metexpress/scripts/metexpress/MEmetadata_update.py -c /home/metexpress/.my.cnf -u <metexpress_url>`).
-The scripts should generate the necessary metadata and store it in the database.
+- The scripts should generate the necessary metadata and store it in the database.
 This time, you should not receive any errors at the end of the workflow about not being able to `curl` the URL that was passed in.
 The script should be able to `curl` each app at that URL, triggering a metadata update and causing the selectors to display the latest information.

 ## Having mv_load or METdbload trigger a metadata update.